 Dr. Vijay Gorantla is currently an Associate Professor of Surgery in the Department of Plastic Surgery and the Administrative Medical Director of the Pittsburgh Reconstructive Transplant Program at University of Pittsburgh Medical Center (UPMC) as well as a Deputy Director at the McGowan Institute.

-Dr. Gorantla received his medical degree from the University of Health Sciences in India and pursued clinical training at King George Hospital and in Manchester, United Kingdom.
-He then completed a microsurgery and plastic and reconstructive surgery research fellowship at the University of Louisville and in hand surgery at the Christine M. Kleinert Institute for Hand and Microsurgery, Kentucky.
-He also earned an MS and a PhD from the University of Louisville with a dissertation focused on the transplantation immunology of vascularized composite allografts (VCA).
-He played a key role in the hand transplant program at the University of Louisville before being recruited by UPMC.
+Dr. Gorantla received his medical degree from the University of Health Sciences in India and pursued clinical training at King George Hospital.
+He completed postgraduate surgical training in Manchester, United Kingdom, followed by post-doctoral fellowships in microsurgery and plastic and reconstructive surgery at the University of Louisville and in hand surgery at the Christine M. Kleinert Institute for Hand and Microsurgery, Kentucky.
+He also earned a Masters and a PhD from the University of Louisville focused on the transplantation immunology of vascularized composite allografts (VCA).
+He played a key role in the Nationís first hand transplant program at the University of Louisville before being recruited by UPMC.
 At UPMC, his efforts were fundamental to the institutional approval, federal funding, and establishment of the Nationís second upper extremity transplant program.
 In 2008, at the Veterans Affairs Pittsburgh Healthcare System (VAPHS) he helped gain approval for the Nationís first Upper Extremity Transplant Program at a Transplant VA Center.
 He was appointed as Director of the VAPHS Program in 2010.